-Home › Practical Practical Renewing Your Philippine Passport from Singapore — Full 2026 Process S$102, online appointment, 8 weeks processing.
+Home › Practical Practical Philippine Passport Renewal in Singapore: The Full 2026 Process S$102, online appointment, 8 weeks processing.
 Eto ang complete step-by-step process sa Philippine Embassy Singapore (20 Nassim Road) + common mistakes na iniiwasan.

-Renewing your PH passport from SG is straightforward — pero may mga gotchas.
+By Maria Reyes · 11 May 2026 · 4 min read · Updated 20 June 2026 Renewing your PH passport from SG is straightforward, pero may mga gotchas.
 Eto ang current 2026 process.

 Your passport is expired or expires within 6 months .
 Pages are full.
 Damaged / illegible.
 Name change after marriage / divorce.
 You don't have to renew if: